rundexter/documentation/source/includes/_modules.md

 }
 ```

 As mentioned above, the meta.json file defines a collection of outputs your module plans to expose.
 Your module should provide its outputs to Dexter by calling `this.complete(<object|array>)` from the scope of the run method.
-For example, if your module exposes an output with id `message`, your complete call could look like this:

 <div></div>